October 23, 2017

 BYU Noteworthy is known for their a capella renditions of classic pop songs as well as LDS hymns.

-In the dressing rooms, the performers added some last minute touches to make up, sprayed some more hairspray, and warmed up their voices for the show.
-It is not every day that they are on stage, but when they do, they're ready.
+In the dressing rooms, the performers added some last minute touches to makeup, sprayed some more hairspray, and warmed up their voices for the show.
+It is not every day that they are on stage, but when they are, they're ready.

-While the students of Noteworthy are studying, participating in societies and clubs, working multiple jobs, playing on intramural teams and then participate in Noteworthy rehearsals.
+Like any college student, the members of Noteworthy are busy.
+They're studying, participating in societies and clubs, working multiple jobs, playing on intramural teams and then participating in Noteworthy rehearsals.
 During that time, they are not learning parts but rather, actually rehearsing their songs.
 It is each member's responsibility to learn their part outside of rehearsals.

 The performers also learn choreography and other various pointers for their individual parts.
 Each year Noteworthy auditions are conducted.
-They are in two waves, one is a performance setting where they sing with members of noteworthy.
-The second consists of an interview with all current noteworthy members as well as their director for an interview to determine their commitment to noteworthy.
+They are in two waves, one is a performance setting where they sing with other members of Noteworthy.
+The second part consists of an interview with all current Noteworthy members as well as their director for an interview to determine their commitment to the group.